 There’s a lot of brain science dealing with how beneficial gratitude is.
 It can be difficult for an abuse victim to feel grateful, but it’s possible.

 Just being alive, and in health, are things to be grateful for.
 You can be thankful for having escaped from narcissistic abuse is a big one.
 To rebuild the devalued and abused self, it’s important to build supportive relations with friends.
-Having friends or loved ones who will support and validate you are helpful.
+Having friends or loved ones who will support and confirm you are helpful.

 Doing something you’re good at is a good way of constructing self-esteem.